How To Play Rummy Card Game - A Stepwise Guide To Rummy Rules

 - Chips in rummy

 Rummy is a beloved card game in India played by many.
 Do you want to play with your friends and want to know the rules?
-In this article, we at GetMega will help you to get an idea about rummy and the basic rummy rules.
+In this article, we at GetMega will help you to get an idea about how to play rummy and the basic rummy rules.

-Rummy is a card game based on matching cards of the same rank or a series which belong to the same suit.
+Rummy is a card game based on matching cards of the same rank or a series that belong to the same suit.

 There are various types of rummy card game.
 The basic aim in any variation of rummy is to build sets (called melds).
 These melds can be either a set ( 3 or 4 cards of the same rank) or a run (three or more consecutive cards of the same suit).